 Because people are happy, there are very few social problems, including a low crime rate.
 Don’t trust all those Nordic noir novels and TV shows.
 They do not paint an accurate portrayal of Iceland!
 You’ll even find in Iceland that police officers do not carry guns.

 Iceland also boasts one of the best health care systems in the world.
 According to the Healthcare Access & Quality Index 2020 and the WHO’s report, it ranks at number 15 worldwide.
 It is only topped by a handful of European and Asian countries.

-And it has definitely been one of the best countries in the world for Covid response and management in 2020.
+And it has definitely been one of the best countries in the world for Covid response and management.

 Another bonus point of this inclusive nation?
-Iceland is one of the best destinations for LGBTQ+, female and solo travellers thanks to its liberal outlook and welcoming atmosphere.
+Iceland is one of the best destinations for LGBTQ+, female, and solo travelers thanks to its liberal outlook and welcoming atmosphere.